HelmholtzAI-Consultants-Munich/XAI-Tutorials/README.md

 <!-- LINK LICENSE START -->

+This repository contains both source code and teaching materials, which are licensed separately:

+- **Code** (notebooks, scripts, and other software) is licensed under the MIT License.
+See the `LICENSE` file.
-All content is publicly available under the Creative Commons Attribution 4.0 License:
+- **Teaching materials** (slides, figures, and written explanations) are licensed under the Creative Commons Attribution 4.0 License.
+See the `LICENSE-CONTENT` file.

 [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)